Age and Disability Capacity programme

 - Making resources available to the humanitarian sector to increase their understanding of the needs and capacities of older people and people with disabilities, and how to better assist them.

-- Supporting specific humanitarian organisations through dedicated age and disability inclusion advisors, who are adapting programmes to make them more age and disability inclusive.
+- Provided support to specific humanitarian organisations through dedicated age and disability inclusion advisors, who adapted programmes to make them more age and disability inclusive.

-The project, running in Kenya and Pakistan and the UK, will focus on three areas: including developing resources, strengthening individual and organisational capacity and collecting and sharing learning and evidence.
+The ADCAP project was implemented in Kenya, Pakistan and the UK and focussed on three areas which included developing resources, strengthening individual and organisational capacity and collecting and sharing learning and evidence.

-The Minimum Standards for Age and Disability Inclusion in Humanitarian Action has been developed to inform the design, implementation, monitoring and evaluation of humanitarian programmes across all sectors and phases of response, and in all emergency contexts, ensuring older people and people with disabilities are not excluded.
-Published as a pilot version, the document will be revised towards the end of the project period based on feedback, funds permitting.
+A Humanitarian inclusion standards for older people and people with disabilities document was developed to inform the design, implementation, monitoring and evaluation of humanitarian programmes across all sectors and phases of response, and in all emergency contexts, ensuring older people and people with disabilities are not excluded.

-A series of interactive, open source e-learning modules are being created, in partnership with DisasterReady.org.
-Access the first two courses below:
+A series of interactive, open source e-learning modules were created in partnership with DisasterReady.org.
+The courses below are available in Arabic and English at DisasterReady.org:

 Understanding older people and their needs in a humanitarian context

-Basic principles of disability inclusion in humanitarian response
+Basic principles of disability inclusion in humanitarian respons

-A series of public webinars on various issues related to age and disability inclusion are being held.
-View the recordings of the first two webinars below via disasterready.org (requires free registration), and stay informed about upcoming webinars via disasterready.org’s monthly newsletter, or by signing up to the ADCAP newsletter.
+A series of public webinars which focussed on issues relating to age and disability inclusion were held and you can view the recordings of the first two webinars below via disasterready.org (requires free registration).
+You can also get further information on this by emailing ADCAP.

 Recorded webinar: collecting and using age and disability disaggregated data in humanitarian settings